-Defining Corporate Social Responsibility: Vision and Values
+Defining Corporate Social Responsibility: Vision, Values, and Ethical Practices

 When identifying the principles, which the phenomenon of the corporate citizenship is based on, one must admit that values and vision not only constitute an impressive part thereof, but also serve as the foundation for the corporate citizenship.
 Presupposing that each and every member of the staff should be committed to the company’s vision and choose the decisions to certain dilemmas based on the set of ethical principles, which the corporation is guided by, the concept of corporate citizenship allows the company to evolve through the motivation of the staff and the compliance with the ethical system adopted.